<plaintext>: The Plain Text element (Deprecated)

 <plaintext>is deprecated since HTML 2, and not all browsers implemented it.
 Browsers that did implement it didn't do so consistently.

-<plaintext>is obsolete in HTML5; browsers that accept it may instead treat it as a
+<plaintext>is obsolete; browsers that accept it may instead treat it as a

 <pre>element that still interprets HTML within.